maxbrundev/Rasterizer/README.md

 - Project generation with Premake
 ...

-⚠️ Optimization pass, architecture update and global project improvement is planned as soon as Mipmaps / Clipping / MSAA will be cleaned and pushed.
+⚠️ Optimization pass, architecture update and global project improvement is planned as soon as Mipmaps / Clipping / MSAA will be cleaned.

 ## Software
 - Visual Studio 2017